 The VaR limitation is based on the books defined by MünchenerHyp in the context of operational management.
 Limit monitoring is integrated into the process of daily performance and risk measurement.
-The risk drivers of foreign currency interest curves and option volatility can be integrated into the value-at-risk calculation once the Summit trading system (a current project) is implemented.
+The risk drivers of foreign currency interest curves and option volatility may be integrated into the value-at-risk calculation once the Summit trading system is implemented as of 1 January 2016.